akeneo/pim-community-dev/Bundle/ImportExportBundle/Resources/doc/reference/overview.md

 ### Reader

 Reads data from some source.
-In terms of import it can ba a csv file with imported data.
+In terms of import it can ba a CSV file with imported data.
 In terms of export the source is a Doctrine entity, it's repository or more sophisticated query builder.

 ### Processor